Jeeho95/Jeeho95.github.io/index.md

   <div style="flex:1; min-width:260px;">

     <p>
-      Thank you for visiting my website.
-I am <strong>Jeeho Ryu</strong>, a Postdoctoral Researcher in the Department of IEMS(Industrial Engineering and Management Sciences) at Northwestern University.
+      <strong>Welcome!</strong> Thank you for visiting my website.
+I am a Postdoctoral Researcher in the
+      Department of IEMS(Industrial Engineering and Management Sciences) at <strong>Northwestern University</strong>.
 My research interests lie in stochastic algorithms used in machine learning based on probability theory.
     </p>
 <h2 style="margin-top:8px;">Welcome!</h2>